PGBSNH20/spaceparkv2-mazdak-orhan/Documentation/ApiDocumentation.md

 ## API USAGE

-- Start with POSTING a Spaceport.
+- Start with POSTING a Spaceport, you will need to enter a name (that's it).

 ![image](https://github.com/PGBSNH20/spaceparkv2-mazdak-orhan/blob/Dev/Documentation/CreateSpaceport.png)